 A judge decided three other Chicago cops — Officer Thomas Gaffney, former Officer Joseph Walsh, and former Detective David March — did not cover up for Van Dyke.
 March was CPD’s lead investigator on the shooting.
 Walsh was Van Dyke’s partner that night.
 Gaffney was one of eight other officers on the scene during the shooting.
 March and Walsh have both resigned.
 The conspiracy trial is scheduled to start on Nov.
 26. The jury did not find Van Dyke guilty of the official misconduct charge.

 Why did it taken so long for the trial to start?

 It’s actually not that unusual for Cook County murder defendants to wait years for a trial.

-Lawyers on both sides have been in the courtroom arguing for nearly three years about almost everything, including defense motions to dismiss the charges, the types of evidence and witnesses that will be allowed, and whether to relocate the trial.
+Lawyers on both sides had been in the courtroom arguing for nearly three years about almost everything, including defense motions to dismiss the charges, the types of evidence and witnesses that will be allowed, and whether to relocate the trial.

 Who decided the verdict?

 Van Dyke’s lawyers had until Sept.
 14, 2018 to waive his right to a jury.
-Eight women and four men will now decide Van Dyke's fate.
+Eight women and four men will decided Van Dyke's fate.

 Who were the witnesses in the trial?